MY VISION FOR CAMBRIDGE

 PROPER FUNDING FOR CAMBRIDGESHIRE SCHOOLS

 As a teacher, I know the value of education to open doors and unlock opportunities.
-However, across Cambridgeshire our schools are struggling to balance their budgets, as the Conservative government's so called "fairer funding model" leaves schools in Cambridgeshire with around £1800 less to spend per pupil every year than schools in other areas.
+However, across Cambridgeshire our schools are struggling to balance their budgets, as the Conservative government's so called "fairer funding model" leaves schools in Cambridgeshire with around £172 less to spend per pupil than schools in other areas.
 As an internationally recognised city of education, Cambridge's MP should be our voice in Westminster to deliver fair funding and proper support for our schools and colleges.

 A CITY THAT VALUES EVERY EMPLOYMENT SECTOR